poucotm/Verilog-Gadget/README.md

 * **Verilog Gadget: Generate Testbench**
 	- It parses module ports in currently open file
-	- It generates a simple testbench with its instance and signals
+	- It generates a simple testbench with module's instance and signals
 	- Testbench will be generated as a systemverilog file
 	- Support Verilog-1995, Verilog-2001 style ports and parameters
 ```Verilog